juliasilge/opioids/analysis_for_paper.md

 ## Where is controlled substance use changing?

 Let's use linear modeling to find counties where controlled substance use is changing.
+We would need to find the rate of population growth for these countries to make strong statements about what these mean.

 ```r